You are a complete beginner, knowing virtually nothing of the language.

 One weekly two-hour online session for 19 weeks.
-Some independent study will also be set.

-Course Texts (must be bought by student):
+Course Text (must be bought by students)

 Based on a step-by-step approach, the course is divided into learning blocks each of which focuses on practical, useful and manageable language.
 You will develop cultural awareness of Italy.
 You will have access to online resources for a more independent learning.

 By the end of the module students should be able to: